 “Suboxone Buys You Time to Think”

 When you’re addicted to opioids, your brain demands that its opioid receptors — microscopic docking stations on the surfaces of your nerve cells — be continually filled with opioids.
 It’s a non-negotiable demand.
-If the receptors are left “wide open and screaming,” you’ll be thrust into agonizing withdrawal, explains Shawna Laursen, M.D., medical director at Ideal Option.
+If the receptors are left “wide open and screaming,” you’ll be thrust into agonizing withdrawal, explains Jeff Allgaier, M.D., co-founder and chief medical officer at Ideal Option.
 So, you use to avoid it.

 Suboxone shuts down this cycle.
 The medication contains buprenorphine, a weakened form of opioid that performs a remarkable trick: filling up those screaming receptors without producing a high.

 The medication binds to those receptors so tightly, in fact, that no other opioid — oxycodone, hydrocodone, heroin — can slip in.
 If you shoot heroin while on the right dose of Suboxone, you’ll feel nothing.